carletes/copy-file-test/README.md

 * [shutil.copyfile()][] is probably good enough.
 * Use [os.copy_file_range()][] for extra performance (with extra pitfalls)

+See the script [copy-file](./copy-file) in this repository for how toy may use both functions.

 ## Using `shutil.copyfile()`

 Since Python 3.8 the function [shutil.copyfile()][] is able to use more